 - irritated

-Psoriasis around the eyes can lead to red, crusty eyelids, and eyelashes potentially rubbing against the eye.
-Psoriasis can also appear inside and around the ear, potentially affecting your hearing.
+Psoriasis around the eyes can lead to inflamed, crusty eyelids, and eyelashes potentially rubbing against the eye.
+Psoriasis inside and around the ear can potentially affect your hearing.

-Plaque psoriasis is the most common form of psoriasis and tends to appear as raised, scaly plaques.
-On the other hand, guttate psoriasis can look like drops with smaller and less thick spots.
+Plaque psoriasis, the most common form, tends to appear as raised, scaly plaques, while guttate psoriasis can look like drops with smaller and less thick spots.

-Erythrodermic psoriasis is rare.
-It tends to come with a widespread red rash and may look dark brown or purplish on darker skin tones.
-It also leads to swings in body temperature and a potentially increased chance of infection.
-As it heals, the skin will develop dark brown patches.
-This is known as hyperpigmentation.
+Erythrodermic psoriasis is rare and tends to come with a widespread rash and may look red, dark brown, or purple, depending on your skin tone.
+It may also lead to shifts in body temperature and an increased chance of infection.

-Other types of psoriasis may appear alongside facial psoriasis.
-For instance, according to research, scalp psoriasis affects
+Other types of psoriasis, such as scalp psoriasis, may appear alongside facial psoriasis.

 A